core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 3. Handling the join process to add new endpoints as group members.

-4. Establishing Security Common Contexts and providing them to authorized group members during the join process, together with a corresponding Security Sender Context.
+4. Establishing the Common Context part of the Security Context, and providing it to authorized group members during the join process, together with the corresponding Sender Context.

 5. Generating and managing Sender IDs within its OSCORE groups, as well as assigning and providing them to new endpoints during the join process.
 This includes ensuring uniqueness of Sender IDs within each of its OSCORE groups.